Willi Castro Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to give up the fewest home runs in baseball (150 total, one per game).
+- Rays pitchers combine to give up 152 home runs (1.0 per game), the first-fewest in the league.

-- The right-hander's most recent time out came on Wednesday against the Boston Red Sox, when he went six innings, surrendering one earned run while giving up three hits.
+- The righty last appeared on Thursday against the Seattle Mariners, when he went eight innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.